Keys! What are they good for?

-However, one thing you don’t want to use is a random number for your key.
+Similarly, one thing you definitely don’t want to use is a random number for your key.
 Every time a widget gets built, a new random number will be generated and you’ll lose consistency between frames.
 Then you might as well not have used keys in the first place!

 PageStorageKeys are specialized keys that store a user’s scroll location so that the app can preserve it for later.

 GlobalKeys have two uses: they allow widgets to change parents anywhere in your app without losing state, or they can be used to access information about another widget in a completely different part of the widget tree.
 An example of the first scenario might if you wanted to show the same widget on two different screens, but holding all the same state, you’d want to use a

 GlobalKey.
 In the second scenario, maybe you want to validate a password, but don’t want to share that state information with other widgets in the tree.

 GlobalKeys can also be useful for testing, by using a key to access a particular widget and query information about its state.

 GlobalKeys are a little like global variables.
 There is usually a better way to look up that state, using